 These conversations can also include lessons on appropriate touch and what to do in situations where the child feels uncomfortable or is approached in an inappropriate manner.

-From my own experience, this is an important step in protecting and building trust with your kids.
+From my own experience, this is an important step in protecting and building trust with your kids when you talk with your kids about sex.

 Find age-appropriate resources.